 In addition, the way in which organizations deliver education and learning is also being disrupted.
 Learning teams are unable to forecast the skills of the future and match the pace of change and demands from their internal and external customers.

 The rise of digital age learning

-The shift to a Digital Age Learning (DAL) mindset requires learning organisations to put their end customers – employees, suppliers, vendors, contractors, and contingent workers – at the centre of a personalised learning experience that can be delivered with both agility and speed.
+The shift to a Digital Age Learning (DAL) mindset requires learning organizations to put their end customers – employees, suppliers, vendors, contractors, and contingent workers – at the center of a personalized learning experience that can be delivered with both agility and speed.

 Capgemini University is on the front line of developing our people’s skills and capabilities to match a dynamic market.
 We leverage DAL principles to deliver an end-to-end, learner-centric experience to inspire our people to continuously develop in line with their professional growth aspirations.

 DAL principles are the foundations for all learning design at Capgemini:

 - Engaging through an exceptional and relevant learning experience.

 - Empowering, personalized, and self-directed.

 - Balanced blend of experiential, social, informal, and formal approaches.